The first and only Filipino-Canadian senator died today (November 16, 2017) in Medellin, Columbia where he was attending a parliamentary meeting.

 Enverga was appointed to the senate by Prime Minister Stephen Harper in 2012 for the province of Ontario.
 He was first elected as a school trustee for the Toronto Catholic School Board.

-The former banker’s appointment was hailed by the Filipino community but he became a lightning rod for a vicious campaign by his criics.
+The former banker’s appointment was hailed by the Filipino community but he became a lightning rod for a vicious campaign by his critics.

-Among the fiercest criticism came from Toronto’s Balita newspaper who constantly ridiculed the senator for his alleged incompentency for the job.
+Among the fiercest criticism came from Toronto’s Balita newspaper who constantly ridiculed the senator for his alleged incompetency for the job.

 He was labelled the ‘karaoke senator’ by Balita’s Romeo P.Marquez for his first speech in the senate where he alluded to Filipinos as good karaoke singers.

 Balita followed his every activity in Toronto and suburbs and hammered on his alleged failure to account for monies raised by the Philippine Canadian Charitable Foundation (PCCF) a charitable organization that he was involved with before being appointed to the senate.